There are many myths about Down syndrome still out there, so we’re debunking them once and for all!

 Down syndrome is not a disease or illness, it’s when someone is born with an extra copy of chromosome 21 in their DNA (full or partial).
 In Australia there are over 13,000 people with the disability – that’s about 1 in 270 people.

 Let’s take a look at a few of those myths!

 Even though this might seem like a positive thing to say, it’s just not true!

-Even though this assumption may seem like a positive one, the truth is that this is simply not the case.
-The reason why it is important to dispel this myth is because it suggests that people with Down syndrome are not capable of feeling the full range of emotions.
+Saying this suggests that people with Down syndrome are not capable of feeling the full range of emotions.
 Anger, fear, joy, sadness, embarrassment, and excitement are just a few emotions that people with Down syndrome can, and do experience.
-Just like anyone else, they’ll feel sad when something upsetting occurs, but will, of course, be happy in happy situations.

-While it is true that the probability of a mother giving birth to a child with Down syndrome does increase with age, mothers of all ages can have a child with this disability.
+It is true that the probability of a mother giving birth to a child with Down syndrome increases with age.